The Black Dahlia (film): Critical response

 Highly anticipated by many after the success of L.A.
 Confidential, the film received mixed to negative reviews from critics.
-At Rotten Tomatoes, the film holds an approval rating of 32%, based on 194 reviews, with an average rating of 4.85/10.
+At Rotten Tomatoes, the film holds an approval rating of 32%, based on 192 reviews, with an average rating of 4.85/10.
 The site's consensus states, "Though this ambitious noir crime-drama captures the atmosphere of its era, it suffers from subpar performances, a convoluted story, and the inevitable comparisons to other, more successful films of its genre."
 On Metacritic, the film has a score 49 out of 100, based on 35 critics, indicating "mixed or average reviews".
 On CinemaScore, audiences gave the film an average grade of "D+" on an A+ to F scale.

 David Denby of The New Yorker described the film as:

 A kind of fattened goose that's been stuffed with goose-liver pâté.
 It's overrich and fundamentally unsatisfying...
 There are scenes that display De Palma's customary visual brilliance... (b)ut the movie is so complicated, the narrative so awkward, that when the pieces of the puzzle fall into place we get no tingle of satisfaction.

 Peter Travers of Rolling Stone magazine commented that "De Palma throws everything at the screen, but almost nothing sticks."
 J. Hoberman of The Village Voice stated that the film "rarely achieves the rhapsodic (let alone the delirious)."
-Jeff Simon of The Buffalo News deemed The Black Dahlia "the worst major film of the year" and " a wicked Saturday Night Live spoof of film noir," citing its casting as a substantial issue.
+Jeff Simon of The Buffalo News deemed The Black Dahlia "the worst major film of the year" and "a wicked Saturday Night Live spoof of film noir," citing its casting as a substantial issue.

-However, Kirshner's performance as Elizabeth was praised by many critics: Stephanie Zacharek of Salon, in a largely negative review, notes that the eponymous character was "played wonderfully by Mia Kirshner".
+However, Kirshner's performance as Short was praised by many critics: Stephanie Zacharek of Salon, in a largely negative review, notes that the eponymous character was "played wonderfully by Mia Kirshner".
 Mick LaSalle wrote that Kirshner "makes a real impression of the Dahlia as a sad, lonely dreamer, a pathetic figure."
-J. R. Jones of the Chicago Reader described her performance as "haunting" and that the film's fictional screen tests "deliver the emotional darkness so lacking in the rest of the movie."
+Today called Kirshner "perfectly cast" while J. R. Jones of the Chicago Reader described her performance as "haunting" and that the film's fictional screen tests "deliver the emotional darkness so lacking in the rest of the movie."